Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 ---

-## Statistical tests diversity metrics
+## Statistical tests for beta diversity

-- alpha diversity: classic univariate tests (t-test, Mann-Whitney U test)
-- beta diversity: PERMANOVA
+More complicated.
+Usually not normal and very heterogeneous.
+PERMANOVA can deal with that.

 <img src="assets/permanova.png" width="80%">